Measuring Epistemic Humility in Multimodal Large Language Models: Introduction

 Hallucinations in multimodal large language models (MLLMs) refer to the phenomenon where a model generates content inconsistent with the visual input.
 Existing benchmarks for hallucination detection primarily focus on recognition accuracy: binary formats (yes/no) measure whether a model can affirm or deny a specific hypothesis~\cite{fu2024mme}, while single-correct multiple-choice formats evaluate the ability to identify the correct option among distractors~\cite{hendrycks2020measuring}.
 While effective for assessing factual recall, these setups overlook an equally important ability for trustworthy AI: recognizing when none of the presented answers are correct and refusing to commit to a false choice~\cite{kalai2025languagemodelshallucinate}.

 The ability to abstain from giving incorrect answers aligns with the concept of \textit{epistemic humility}\cite{whitcomb2017intellectual, krumrei2020links}, which reflects awareness of one's own knowledge limitations.
-In human cognition, this manifests as the capacity to withhold judgment when information is insufficient or ambiguous, a skill critical for rational decision-making.
-For multimodal AI systems, humility is a core value we need to pursue for building robust, trustworthy agents that do not produce overconfident hallucinations.
-Yet, current visual hallucination benchmarks for MLLMs rarely assess this capability explicitly.
+However, in this work, we use the notion of epistemic humility in an operational and task-specific sense.
+HumbleBench does not aim to measure calibrated uncertainty, confidence calibration, or principled refusal in their full generality.
+Instead, it evaluates one directly observable behavioral facet related to epistemic humility: whether a model can reject all provided options when none is supported by the image in a forced-choice multiple-choice setting with a ``None of the above'' option.
+We therefore interpret HumbleBench as a benchmark of false-option rejection and abstention-oriented visual reasoning, rather than a complete measure of epistemic humility.

 To fill this gap, we propose HumbleBench, a new evaluation framework designed to measure false-option rejection in MLLMs.
 HumbleBench adopts a multiple-choice question format in which one of the options is explicitly set to ``None of the above''.
-The benchmark is constructed from a panoptic scene graph dataset~\cite{yang2022panoptic}, which provides fine-grained scene graph annotations from which we can obtain accurate object, relation, and attribute information.
+The benchmark is constructed from a panoptic scene graph dataset~\cite{yang2022panoptic}, which provides fine-grained annotations for objects and relations; candidate attribute cues are generated separately and verified during manual filtering.
 We use GPT-4-Turbo to generate natural language questions along with distractor options, followed by a rigorous manual filtering process to ensure validity of all questions and answers.
-In total, HumbleBench contains 22,831 multiple-choice questions, making it the largest hallucination benchmark to date.
+In total, HumbleBench contains 22,831 multiple-choice questions, making it a large-scale hallucination benchmark.
 Crucially, it requires models not only to identify correct information but also to explicitly reject all incorrect candidates when necessary.
 Fig.~\ref{fig:example} shows some example questions from HumbleBench.

-Unlike existing benchmarks that focus on general-purpose MLLMs, we conduct experiments on HumbleBench using a variety of state-of-the-art MLLMs, including both general-purpose and specialized reasoning models.
-The results show that HumbleBench is a challenging benchmark, with the best-performing models reaching only around 70\% accuracy.
-We also find that scaling model size alone is insufficient for improving robustness and that reasoning models do not always work better---it depends heavily on training strategy and data quality.
-We also conduct two stress tests where only the none-of-the-above option is correct and find that most models fail catastrophically under this setting.